cmscaltech/sandie-ndn/xrootd-ndn-oss-plugin/README.md

 # The NDN based File System XRootD plugin component for Open Storage System and a suitable NDN producer

 The NDN based File System component allows [XRootD](http://xrootd.org/) server to query the [Named Data Networking](https://named-data.net/) (NDN) network via the [Open Storage System](http://xrootd.org/doc/dev49/ofs_config.htm) (OSS) plugin layer.
 The plugin represents an NDN consumer that composes Interest packets for different system calls and waits for answers (Data packets).
-In this regard, a suitable NDN producer has been implemented which registers to the local NDN forwarder and is able to answer requests from the XRootD OSS plugin.
+In this regard, a suitable NDN producer has been implemented which registers to the NFD and is able to answer requests from the XRootD OSS plugin.

 At the moment the following system calls are supported: **open**, **fstat**, **close** and **read**.